 How to extend my IEC work permit

-To the maximum allowed time with my country
+To the maximum allowed time

 First and foremost, an IEC work permit (including the Working Holiday) cannot be extended beyond the max. allowed time under the agreement with your country.